novasamatech/parity-signer/docs/src/wiki/FAQ.md

 - **How does an offline device communicate with the outside world?**

-    Communication happens through QR codes that are scanned as an input into Signer to interact with your keys and then, in turn, it generates a response QR code on behalf of those keys that are meant to be scanned by the app you interact with.
+    Communication happens through scanning and generating QR codes.
+Scanned with Signer input-QRs interact with keys stored in Signer to, generate response-QRs on behalf of those keys.
+Usually input-QR is a blockchain transaction, and a response-QR is a signature for this transaction.
 There are tried and true cryptographic algorithms that power these QR codes, as well as some smart engineering that make your dedicated device safe to use.

 - **Should I use Signer?**